creativescala/creative-scala/src/pages/index.md

 res6: String = Lower!
 ~~~

-There are other examples of expressions in Scala,
+There are other examples of expressions in Scala
-including `for` expressions, `try`/`catch` expressions, and blocks.
+including `for` comprehensions, `try`/`catch` expressions, and blocks.
 We'll see more of these later.

 ## Compound Expressions

 Many of the expressions we have seen so far are made up of smaller expressions.
-For example, the expression `"Hello world!".toUpperCase` is the result of
+For example, the expression `1 + 2` is built from
-calling a method on the result of a smaller expression, `"Hello world!"`.
-Similarly, the expression `if(123 > 456) "Higher!" else "Lower!"` is made up
-of several sub-expressions:

- - `123 > 456` (which is in turn made from the expressions `123` and `456`);
- - `"Higher!"`
- - `"Lower!"`
+the sub-expressions `1` and `2`, combined using the method `+`.

 The type and value of a compound expression are
-determined by the types and values of its sub-expressions.
+determined in part by the types and values of its sub-expressions.
-Not all sub-expressions are considered in all cases---it depends
-on the semantics of the compound expression involved.
+However, sometimes only a subset of the sub-expressions is considered.
-For example, the type of an `if` expression is determined by
+For example, the type of an `if` expression is determined
-its positive and negative arms (but not its test expression),
+by its positive and negative arms (but not its test expression),
 and its value is determined by evaluating one arm but not the other.

+## TODO: Statements/Unit/Side-Effects?

 ## TODO: Images